chinapedia/wikipedia.abstract.en/Page/GIF.md

 Uncompressed GIF

-A 46 x 46 uncompressed GIF with 7-bit symbols (128 colors, 8-bit codes).
-Click on the image for an explanation of the code.
 The GIF encoding process can be modified to create a file without LZW compression that is still viewable as a GIF image.
 This technique was introduced originally as a way to avoid patent infringement.
 Uncompressed GIF can also be a useful intermediate format for a graphics programmer because individual pixels are accessible for reading or painting.
 An uncompressed GIF file can be converted to an ordinary GIF file simply by passing it through an image editor.

 The modified encoding method ignores building the LZW table and emits only the root palette codes and the codes for CLEAR and STOP.
 This yields a simpler encoding (a 1-to-1 correspondence between code values and palette codes) but sacrifices all of the compression: each pixel in the image generates an output code indicating its color index.
 When processing an uncompressed GIF, a standard GIF decoder will not be prevented from writing strings to its dictionary table, but the code width must never increase since that triggers a different packing of bits to bytes.